top of page

 1. Lactobacillus: Supports digestion.
 It also helps with lactose intolerance and supports the immune system.

 2. Bifidobacterium: Aids in digestion.
-It may alleviate irritable bowel syndrome (IBS) symptoms, by supporting a healthy gut flora.
+It may reduce irritable bowel syndrome (IBS) symptoms, by supporting a healthy gut flora.

 Food sources: Dairy products and fermented foods.